 Back in the day, a long-term traveller needing a cash injection would have endured a long-winded, expensive process to get their hands on their money.The money sending process involved jumping through hoops and giving your life details to a total stranger.

 Now credit cards, Paypal, and other forms of payments are simpler to use and easier to get.
 It’s easier than ever to have on-demand buying power regardless of location.
 But the old form of obtaining funds while overseas, money transfer, is still a popular way to move cash.

 Credit card fees can add up and if you're credit card maxes out then you're left with few options.
 Getting the best deal out of international money transfers can save you $$$.
 I’ve created a comparison of money sending services below to help you decide which works for you.
 Want to know how to send money abroad?
 Read on.

 If you'd prefer to skip the details and know the best money transfer service then check out TransferWise.
 I switched to them in the last year or two thanks to their really easy to use website and great rates.
-I pay my rent and transfer money between accounts monthly with this company.
-Awesome service.
-Superb support team.
+They also have a borderless account service so you can set up with foreign bank accounts.

 Money Transfer Companies

 The six services I've selected are